-A fact that accused was juvenile at the time of commission of offence is most important fact.
-This fact can be raised at any stage of criminal proceeding.
-Trial, appeal and revision are the stages of criminal proceeding and accused can take plea of juvenility at any stage.
+Could a juvenile accused claim his juvenility at any stage of proceeding?
+A fact that accused was juvenile at the time of the commission of the offence is the most important fact.
+This fact can be raised at any stage of a criminal proceeding.
+Trial, appeal and revision are the stages of a criminal proceeding and accused can take the plea of juvenility at any stage.

 In Upendra Pradhan v.
 State of Orissa (2015) SCC, it is held by the Supreme Court that:

 The appellant falls within the definition of “juvenile” under Section 2(k) of the Juvenile Justice (Care and Protection of children) Act, 2000.
-Upendra Pradhan has undergone almost 8 years of sentence, which is more than the maximum period of three years prescribed under Section 15 of the Juvenile Justice Act of 2000.
-Thus, giving him the benefit under the Act, and appellant be released forthwith.”
+Upendra Pradhan has undergone almost 8 years of the sentence, which is more than the maximum period of three years prescribed under Section 15 of the Juvenile Justice Act of 2000.
+Thus, giving him the benefit under the Act, and the appellant be released forthwith.”

-This similar view is taken by the Supreme Court in Ram Narain vs State of Uttar Pradesh (2015) SLP 1446/2004 in this case accused was undergoing sentence for 10 years and he raised plea of juvenility first time before Supreme Court through SLP.
+This similar view is taken by the Supreme Court in Ram Narain vs State of Uttar Pradesh (2015) SLP 1446/2004 in this case accused was undergoing sentence for 10 years and he raised the plea of juvenility first time before Supreme Court through SLP.